-Conditions Affecting Issuance: The Bonds are offered when, as and if issued, subject to, among other conditions, the delivery of the Bonds and the approving legal opinion of Funk & Bolton, P.A., Bond Counsel, with respect thereto and other conditions specified in the official Notice of Sale.
-Delivery will occur through the facilities of DTC on or about May 20, 2014.
+Conditions Affecting Issuance: The Bonds of each series are offered when, as and if issued, subject to, among other conditions, the delivery of such Bonds and the approving legal opinion of Funk & Bolton, P.A., Bond Counsel, with respect to such series and other conditions specified in the official Notice of Sale.
+Delivery will occur through the facilities of DTC on or about May 28, 2015.